The next group class begins July 13, 2020.

 - and how to bond with positive experiences – play, joy, gratitude, and purpose

-This will be taught in one session November 15 - 21
+This will be taught in two weeks

+Hello!
+I'm so glad you're here.
 I’m Karly, your guide through the course.
 I help highly sensitive people who struggle with shame, sugar, overdoing and perfectionism and who yearn to create a kinder, more compassionate relationship with themselves.

 There's a deeper story that lives underneath the surface story of your struggle, and this story is both more true and more merciful.
 It's this story that I help midwife into being.
 There is so much beauty - and so much tenderness - that lives in and underneath your struggles.